-In foundational documents that outline the College’s mission, college-wide educational objectives, foundational values, and strategic plan, the College has affirmed that reconciliation across lines of racial and cultural division as well as behavior respectful of gender is central to our identity as a Christian institution.
+In foundational documents that outline the University's mission, university-wide educational objectives, foundational values, and strategic plan, the University has affirmed that reconciliation across lines of racial and cultural division as well as behavior respectful of gender is central to our identity as a Christian institution.
 We seek to create a welcoming community which is characterized by the Biblical vision for justice, respect, inclusiveness, diversity, and shalom.
-Therefore, Messiah College deplores all incidents of harassment, intimidation and discrimination.
-Any act of harassment, intimidation or discrimination, whether it be committed intentionally or unintentionally, by employees of the College or students, is contrary to the ideals of Christian ethics, Christian community, and our educational mission.
+Therefore, Messiah University deplores all incidents of harassment, misconduct, intimidation, violence and discrimination.
+Any act of harassment, misconduct, intimidation, violence or discrimination, whether it be committed intentionally or unintentionally, by employees of the University or students, is contrary to the ideals of Christian ethics, Christian community, and our educational mission.

-Once made aware of a grievance, Messiah College is committed to commence an appropriate investigation of the allegations.
+Once made aware of a grievance, Messiah University is committed to commence an appropriate investigation of the allegations.
 As such, a grievance procedure has been established for the benefit and use of all.

 Informal Resolution Process

-The Office of Human Resources can assist in guiding the process in several ways:
+The Office of Human Resources guides the process in several ways:

-- gather the input and support of appropriate College resources related to the situation (such as the Special Assistant to the President and Provost for Diversity Affairs, the Director of Disability Services, etc.);
+- gather the input and support of appropriate University resources related to the situation (such as those with applicable expertise, i.e., the Special Assistant to the President and Provost for Diversity Affairs, the Director of Disability Services, the Provost, etc.)

-This process typically leads to an informal resolution (such as a meeting to make the offending party aware of the impact of his/her actions and seek an appropriate resolution) and notes related to the situation and the resolution are maintained in Human Resources.
+This process typically leads to an informal resolution (such as a meeting to make the offending party aware of the impact of his/her actions and establishing an appropriate resolution).

 Formal Resolution Process - Second Step for Unresolved Issues or First Step for Egregious Issues

-If the problem is not resolved by the process above or if a situation is egregious, an individual who feels harassed or retaliated against may initiate the formal complaint process by filing a complaint with Human Resources and providing sufficient details so as to allow the Vice President of Human Resources and Compliance to determine if the harassment policies may have been violated.
+If the problem is not resolved by the process above or if a situation is egregious, an individual who feels harassed or retaliated against may initiate the formal complaint process by filing a complaint with Human Resources.
+A complaint form is available at: http://www.messiah.edu/download/downloads/id/1265/Harrassment_Incident_Reporting_Form.doc.

 - The complainant needs to provide a grievance statement, background information, and the requested resolution.